ALonelySheep/quartz-blog/content/_index.md

 ---
 title: Cyan's Blog
 ---
-Welcome!🎉 I'm Cyan Fu, a CS undergrad at Tongji University.
+Welcome!🎉 I'm Cyan Fu, a master student at Carnegie Mellon University studying Artificial Intelligence.

-I write about anything and everything here, and my main interest lies in the intersection of AI and 3D vision.
-I hope you find something new here!
+I write about anything and everything here, and my main interest lies at the intersection of AI and 3D vision.
+I hope you find something interesting here!

+Check out the network at the bottom of the page!

+> [!INFO]+ Site under construction
+> I'm trying to build a new site with better LaTeX support and automatic Chinese <-> English translation with GPT4.
+> Sorry if some link is broken!

 ## How about reading something about ...
 ### Math